dreamportdev/Osdev-Notes/99_Appendices/C_Language_Info.md

 * First thing to know is that the order of operands is source, destination
 * When a %% is used to identify a register, it means that it is an operand (its value is provided in the operand section), otherwise a single % is used.
-* Every operand has it's own constraint, that is the letter in front of the variable referred in the oprand section
+* Every operand has it's own constraint, that is the letter in front of the variable referred in the operand section
 * If an operand is output then it will have a "=" in front of constraint (for example "=a")
 * The operand variable is specified next to the constraint between bracket
-* Even if the example above has only %2, we can say that: %0 is the low varible, %1 is high, and %2 is address.
+* Even if the example above has only %2, we can say that: %0 is the low variable, %1 is high, and %2 is address.

 It is worth mentioning that inline assembly syntax is the At&t syntax, so the usual rules for that apply, for example if we want to use immediate values in an instruction we must prefix them with the `$`, symbol so for example if we want to mov 5 into rcx register: